rackerlabs/docs-offerings/docs/general-api-info/role-based-access-control.rst

    * - Role name
      - Role permissions
-   * - offer:admin
+   * - identity:user-admin
-     - This role provides Create, Read, Update, and Delete permissions in |product name|, where access is granted.
+     - This role provides Create, Read, Update, and Delete accounts in |product name|, where access is granted.
    * - billing:admin
-     - This role provides Create, Read and Update permissions in
+     - This role provides Create, Read and Update permissions for billing only in |product name|, where access is granted.
+It also provides Read permissions for offerings and their products.
+   * - billing:observer
+     - This role provides Read permissions for billing and offerings in
        |product name|, where access is granted.
-   * - billing:observer
-     - This role provides Read permission in |product name|, where access is granted.

 .. _rbac-available-multi-roles: